Rachidusfallensis/arise/docs/unified_processor_integration_guide.md

 ## Overview

-The Unified Document Processor provides centralized, intelligent document handling across all tabs in the ARISE application with advanced features like duplicate detection, cross-tab linking, and automatic fallback mechanisms.
+The Unified Document Processor provides centralized, intelligent document handling across all tabs in the ARISE application with advanced features like cross-tab linking and automatic fallback mechanisms.

 ## Integration Architecture